AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

-# DevOps-The-Hard-Way-AWS
+# DevOps-The-Hard-Way-Azure

-This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to AWS.
+This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to Azure.

-The repository contains free labs, documentation, diagrams, and docs for setting up an entire workflow and DevOps environment from a real-world perspective in AWS.
+The repository contains free labs, documentation, diagrams, and docs for setting up an entire workflow and DevOps environment from a real-world perspective in Azure.

 ## DevOps Scenario
 The scenario that you're currently facing is you work in an organization that is very monolithic.
 There is a ton of bare metal, virtualization, manual deployments of applications, and **old school** practices based on the current teams knowledge of IT.